noobenstein1/Psychic-Game/README.md

-# Psychic-Game
+# Hangman-Game
-Psychic letter guessing game for week 3 homework
+game for men that hang